SolutionBee HM-1 Sensor

 Learn More : See our frames and foundation buyers guide.

-The HM-1 Smart Hive Temperature and Humidity Sensor is a valuable tool for the hobbyist beekeeper wanting to better understand what’s happening in the hive.
+A valuable tool for the hobbyist beekeeper wanting to better understand what is happening in the hive.

 The HM-1 tracks and records both temperature and humidity readings, every hour.
 The monitor measures even slight changes in internal hive temperature and humidity.

 Readings are collected through an Android or iOS smartphone equipped with Bluetooth technology, which is available in virtually all modern smartphones.

 - The monitor is read via with the B-ware™ Phone App loaded on your Android or iOS smartphone.

 - The Bluetooth connection is easily established by simply approaching the hive with the app running on your smartphone.
 Data is uploaded with a tap of the app.

 - Available with a choice of medium or deep frame featuring a special pocket for the sensor.

 - Hive characteristics can be viewed with trend graphs generated from data gathered by HM-1 Sensor.
 These can optionally be analyzed with additional data collected from the available SolutionBee HM-5 monitor.